deweylab/RSEM/README.md

 '--no-bowtie' option to 'rsem-prepare-reference' so that the Bowtie indices are not built.

-RSEM requires all alignments of the same read group together.
+RSEM requires the alignments of a read to be adjacent.
 For paired-end reads, RSEM also requires the two mates of any alignment be adjacent.
 To check if your SAM/BAM file satisfy the requirements, please run